-Why is there a used video game industry?
-The arrival and growth of the used game stores such as GameStop (GME) in the 1990s to early 2000s.
+Why does the used video game industry exist?
+The rise and expansion of the used game stores such as GameStop (GME) in the 1990s to early 2000s.

 (If you want to read more about Funoland history and how it became Gamestop go here: FuncoLand History: The Company Behind Used Video Games written by Ernie Smith)

-As a teen, my favorite store was FuncoLand.
-FuncoLand was a used video game and technology store that was named second place in Forbes’s list of the fastest growing companies in 1998.
-FuncoLand was the best place to buy both new and used video games.
-Additionally, FuncoLand had a handful of consoles in their stores so you could play the demos.
-In the early 2000s, FunoLand merged with EB Games to become GameStop.
+As a teenager, I loved visiting FuncoLand, a used video game and technology store that ranked second on Forbes’ list of the fastest growing companies in 1998.
+FuncoLand was an excellent place to purchase both new and used video games, and it also had a few consoles available for customers to try out demos.
+In the early 2000s, FuncoLand merged with EB Games to become GameStop.

-- Used games are less valuable each year and Download games are more popular each year.
-Used games remain a substantial income for GameStop, but its sales in that category have fallen every year since 2011.
-In 2019, Sony sold over half of its game sales came through downloads.
-Microsoft, Nintendo, and Google have invested heavily in online gaming.
+- Used games are becoming less valuable each year, while digital downloads are becoming more popular.
+Used games are still a significant source of income for GameStop, but its sales in that category have declined every year since 2011.
+In 2019, Sony sold over half of its games through downloads.
+Microsoft, Nintendo, and Google have all invested heavily in online gaming.

 Playstation 4 was released on Nov 15, 2013.
 GME stock from Nov 2013 to Nov 2017 is -67%

-- GameStop’s supply chain and marketing tactics are some of the worst in the retail industry: GameStop does not offer free shipping unless the total purchase is over $50.
-GameStop’s top competitors are upgrading their business with robotics, software, and logistics innovation.
+- GameStop’s supply chain and marketing tactics are some of the worst in the retail industry: They do not offer free shipping unless the total purchase is over $50, while their competitors are upgrading their businesses with robotics, software, and logistics innovations

-- Weak pricing power: New and popular games from competitors are typically discounted 10% less than Gamestop prices.
-Also,competitors an additional 5% off for customers who make purchases with the retailers’ branded credit cards.
-Also, used games are cheaper on eBay, Facebook, and Craigslist.
+- Weak pricing power: New and popular games from other retailers are often discounted 10% less than Gamestop’s prices, and customers who use the retailers’ branded credit cards receive an additional 5% off.
+Additionally, used games can be found more cheaply on platforms such as eBay, Facebook, and Craigslist.

 - It’s not convenient to drive to a game store.
-It’s easy to find popular games from large retail spots when customers can drop by for other items.
-If customers are looking to buy video games, they aren’t usually rushing to store for them.
-The supply of used video games is plentiful and it’s fairly easy to find popular game titles from other, more convenient marketplaces.
+Furthermore, it is more convenient for customers to buy games from larger retail stores where they can also purchase other items, rather than making a special trip to a game store.
+The supply of used video games is plentiful and it is easy to find popular titles from other marketplaces.